dodrin/dodrin/README.md

 # Hello, nice to see you 👋
 Hi I'm Rina, a full stack developer working in a marketing team, and I love solving bugs and building accessible user interfaces.
 Right now, I'm diving into frontend animation to make the web more fun and interactive.

-When I'm not coding, i love spending time hiking, rock climbing, skiing, mountain biking etc all sorts of activity in the nature🏔🧗‍♀️⛷🚵‍♀️🥾
+When I'm not coding, I love spending time hiking, rock climbing, skiing, mountain biking etc all sorts of activity in the nature🏔🧗‍♀️⛷🚵‍♀️🥾

 ## 🌟 I have experience in:
 ![JavaScript](https://img.shields.io/badge/-JavaScript-black?style=flat-square&logo=javascript)